omar-nafea/FullStack/Docs/Top 10+ Backend Technologies to Use in 2025 Expert Advice.md

 **Continuous Integration and Deployment**: Automate workflows for CI/CD, testing, deployment, and more.
 GitHub Actions supports custom scripts and pre-built actions to streamline DevOps processes.

-**Community and Collaboration**: Developers can host static websites directly from a GitHub repository with Github Pages, they’re ideal for project documentation or personal websites.
+**Community and Collaboration**: Developers can host static websites directly from a GitHub repository with Github Pages, they're ideal for project documentation or personal websites.
 Integrated wikis can be used for detailed project documentation.
 And through forking, starring, and following repositories the platform encourages collaboration and knowledge sharing.

-GitHub’s extensive features and strong community support make it the de facto choice for many companies and developers, both for open-source and private projects.
+GitHub's extensive features and strong community support make it the de facto choice for many companies and developers, both for open-source and private projects.

 ### GitLab